September 07, 2021 10 min read

 There are few exercises that are as useful and beneficial as the squat.

 Squatting every day is, in fact, a legitimate way to go about training.
-Like with all workout routines, it comes with a host of benefits and drawbacks that might make it the workout routine for you.
+But like all training programs, it comes with a host of benefits, but also some drawbacks.

 It’s hard to do the squat justice in just a few words, but we’ll try.
 Along with the bench press and the deadlift, the squat is one of the three main bread-and-butter lifts.
 They’re all compound lifts that utilize almost every major muscle group in the body, but this is especially true when it comes to squatting.

 It goes without saying that squats will not only improve your overall strength (specifically in the lower body with the glutes, quads, and hamstrings) but will also lead to muscle mass growth in these areas.
-Stimulating hypertrophy by doing lower weights of 8 to 12 reps is a sure-fire way to get your butt ready for beach season, if you’re looking into bodybuilding.
+Stimulating hypertrophy by doing lower weights of 8 to 12 reps is a sure-fire way to get your butt ready for beach season.

 Your mobility will also improve along with your strength, leading to several benefits.
 For one, this is good for your general squat mobility, which will allow you to squat lower and therefore get more out of the exercise.
 Secondly, your functional fitness will also improve, since the squat action is commonly done in our day-to-day lives.